Judge advocate general

 Once selected, when can I start active duty?

 If you are selected, you then begin the process to be classified as medically qualified for military service.
 The timeline for medical qualification varies.
 After you become medically qualified, pass the bar and obtain a certificate of good standing from at least one state or U.S. territory, we will provide you with your assignment location.
-Finally, you’ll need to wait for a position to open up for Commissioned Officer Training.
+Finally, you’ll need to wait for a position to open up for Officer Training School.

 I am a nontraditional law student.
 When can I apply?